amekkawi/cwlogs-writable/docs/api-protected.md

 <a name="CWLogsWritable+getQueueSize"></a>

 ### cwLogsWritable.getQueueSize() ⇒ <code>number</code>
-Get the number of log events queued to be sent to AWS CloudWatch.
+Get the number of log events queued to be sent to AWS CloudWatch Logs.

 Does not include events that are actively being sent.